- CBD Oil for Dementia

 The study found that CBD was able to slow down the decline of memory and cognitive function in patients with dementia.
 Over time, cells within the brain were able to repair themselves at a fast enough rate to avoid any long-term damage being caused.

 Such studies do show a great deal of hope for the future and the way in which diseases such as Alzheimer’s are treated.
-The general consensus, however, is that there is still a long way to go before CBD oil and dementia are completely understood.
-Much more research is needed to understand the effect CBD has on the brain and whether it can actually be used as an effective long term treatment.
+The general consensus, however, is that more research is needed to understand the effect CBD has on the brain and whether it can actually be used as an effective long term treatment.

 Final Thoughts on CBD Oil for Dementia